 People who cannot meet their protein needs through diet alone can take protein powder to help build muscle, boost strength, and lose weight.

-In this article, I will discuss in great detail what protein powders do to stimulate muscle growth, their health benefits, and potential drawbacks.
+In this article, I will discuss in great detail what protein powders do to stimulate muscle growth, their health benefits, and their potential drawbacks.

 Let's begin.